-- 3.23 Do not adopt the agri-tourism provisions of ORS chapter 215 due to the island's limited road infrastructure and already high levels of visitation. - 3.24 Support the direct sale of farm crops and livestock raised on Sauvie Island farms through u-pick facilities and farm stands in a manner that retains a maximum supply of agricultural land in productive farm use and minimizes impacts on nearby farming operations, residents, roads, traffic circulation, wildlife, and other natural resources.
+- Do not adopt the agri-tourism provisions of ORS chapter 215 due to the island's limited road infrastructure and already high levels of visitation. - 3.25 Support the direct sale of farm crops and livestock raised on Sauvie Island farms through u-pick facilities and farm stands in a manner that retains a maximum supply of agricultural land in productive farm use and minimizes impacts on nearby farming operations, residents, roads, traffic circulation, wildlife, and other natural resources.

-- 3.25 Adopt agri-tourism provisions within the EFU zone in the East of Sandy River and West of Sandy River rural areas that are more restrictive than what ORS chapter 215 allows, subject to approval standards addressing issues including, but not limited to, the following:
+- 3.26 Adopt agri-tourism provisions within the EFU zone in the West of Sandy River rural area.
+To the extent allowed by law, adopt approval standards that are more restrictive than those provided in ORS chapter 215.
+In addition, when determining the appropriate approval standards, the following nonexclusive list of issues will be taken into consideration:

 - Number and duration of events, both individually and collectively

 - Attendance levels and hours of operation

 - Parking and traffic management

 - Noise

 - Signage

 - Lighting

-- · Sanitation, solid waste and related matters
+- Sanitation, solid waste and related matters

 - Security

 - Inspection of events

-- Siting
+- Sitina

 - Notification requirements

-- · Permit review and renewal processes
+- Permit review and renewal processes

 - Complaint history

-- 3.26 Agri-tourism activities and events shall be subject to a tiered review process depending upon the number and/or size of activities and events held.
+- 3.27 Agri-tourism activities and events shall be subject to a tiered review process depending upon the number and/or size of activities and events held.

-- Strategy 3.26-1: The County will involve interested members of the Comprehensive Plan update Community Advisory Committee and other community members when preparing code language regarding agri-tourism.
+- Strategy 3.27-1: The County will involve interested members of the Comprehensive Plan update Community Advisory Committee and other community members when preparing code language regarding agri-tourism.

-- 3.27 Adopt agri-tourism provisions within the EFU zone in the East of Sandy River and West of Sandy River rural areas that are more restrictive than what ORS chapter 215 allows, subject to approval standards addressing issues including, but not limited to, the following:
+- 3.28 Adopt agri-tourism provisions within the EFU zone in the East of Sandy River rural area.
+To the extent allowed by law, adopt approval standards that are more restrictive than those provided in ORS chapter 215.
+In addition, when determining the appropriate approval standards, the following nonexclusive list of issues will be taken into consideration:

 - Number and duration of events, both individually and collectively

 - Attendance levels and hours of operation

 - Parking and traffic management

 - Noise

 - Signage

 - Lighting

-- · Sanitation, solid waste and related matters
+- Sanitation, solid waste and related matters

 - Security

 - Inspection of events

-- Siting
+- Sitina

 - Notification requirements

-- · Permit review and renewal processes
+- Permit review and renewal processes

 - Complaint history

-- 3.28 Agri-tourism activities and events shall be subject to a tiered review process depending upon the number and/or size of activities and events held.
+- 3.29 Agri-tourism activities and events shall be subject to a tiered review process depending upon the number and/or size of activities and events held.

-- Strategy 3.28-1: The County will involve interested members of the Comprehensive Plan update Community Advisory Committee and other community members when preparing code language regarding agri-tourism.
+- Strategy 3.29-1: The County will involve interested members of the Comprehensive Plan update Community Advisory Committee and other community members when preparing code language regarding agri-tourism.